ABOUT OUR ASSESSMENTS

 Understanding a child or young person in context.

 Autism Spectrum Disorders are pervasive - they should be evident in all settings rather than just one or two.
 As they are primarily defined in terms of social difficulties it is essential to understand how a person interacts with their peers.
 Sometimes a staff interview is sufficient, but if not we will undertake a school observation to support our assessment of children and young people.

 Working directly with the person.

-The latest edition of the Autism Diagnostic Observation Schedule (ADOS-2) has become the 'gold standard' observational assessment tool for the identification of ASD.
+The latest edition of the Autism Diagnostic Observation Schedule (ADOS-2) is the gold standard observational assessment tool for the identification of ASD.
 It combines interview questions and creative tasks to assess a person's social skills, emotional insight and creativity.
 It also allows the examiner to identify any repetitive interests or communication issues.
 Lauren, Simon and Jonathan have all been trained to use the ADOS-2.